 Epsom RDA is a registered charity and a member of the National Riding for the Disabled Association.
 We provide opportunities for disabled people to learn to ride to benefit their health and general well being.
 Sessions are held seven days a week at our own stables with indoor and outdoor riding schools.

 Focus Surrey is a Saturday club in Cheam for children and young people with autism aged 2-16.
 The club runs September-December and February-May/June (dependent on where Easter falls).
 The club runs from 10AM-12noon for children aged 2-10, and then from 1PM-3PM for children and young people aged 11-16.
-The club is also a place where parents/carers can meet other parents/carers in similar positions and listen to talks from guest speakers on autism-related subjects. *Please note that parents/carers must stay on-site for the duration of the club.* To register a child or young person, follow this link.
+The club is also a place where parents/carers can meet other parents/carers in similar positions and listen to talks from guest speakers on autism-related subjects. *Please note that parents/carers must stay on-site for the duration of the club.* Register a child or young person for Focus Surrey Saturday Club.

 This support group is for children and young people with autism and similar communication difficulties.
 They offer a range of playschemes, activities and outings mainly in and around Epsom.
 Parents/carers can request to receive the Interaktive newsletter.